Comparison of DVR software packages

 This is a comparison of digital video recorder (DVR), also known as personal video recorder (PVR), software packages.

 Note: this is may be considered a comparison of DVB software, not all listed packages have recording capabilities.

 General information

 Basic general information for popular DVR software packages - not all actually record.

 Features

 Information about what common and prominent DVR features are implemented natively (without third-party add-ons unless stated otherwise):

 Video format support

 Information about what video codecs are implemented natively (without third-party add-ons) in the PVRs.

-Information about what video codecs are implemented natively (without third-party add-ons) in the PVRs.

 Network support

 Each features is in context of computer-to-computer interaction.

 All features must be available after the default install otherwise the feature needs a footnote.